 These unaudited condensed interim consolidated financial statements have been prepared on a historical cost basis except for cash flow information and financial instruments measured at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+In addition, these unaudited condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.